Prevention & Safety Resources

 UNDER CONSTRUCTION – COMING SOON!

-Haunted houses can offer exciting and spooky fun, but they also come with serious fire safety concerns.
+Haunted houses can offer exciting, spooky fun, but they also pose serious fire safety concerns.
 The combination of low lighting, special effects, and flammable decorations can increase the risk of fire.
 Whether these attractions are temporary pop-ups or permanent installations, it’s critical that they follow all fire safety regulations.

 Central Douglas Fire & Rescue reminds all operators that compliance with local fire codes and national standards, such as the 2022 Oregon Fire Code (OFC), Appendix Q – Fire Prevention Guidelines for Huanted Houses, is not optional.
 These measures are in place to ensure the safety of guests, staff, and property.